 The best way is to get quotes or estimates from boatbuilders.

 Gelcoat is thick pigmented polyester resin that forms the outer coating of fibreglass vessels.
-It shrinks a lot when it cures and the shrinkage sets up a tension in the skin that when impacted often causes cracking that sometimes resembles a star type pattern.
-It can be difficult to tell if a backing laminate behind a star crack is fractured, sometimes tapping will indicate a fracture.
-Generally star cracks that are not related to a fracturing of a backing laminate are not structurally significant.
+It shrinks a lot when it cures and the shrinkage sets up a tension in the skin that when impacted or flexed often causes cracking that sometimes resembles a star/spider type pattern.
+It can be difficult to tell if a backing laminate behind a star/spider crack is fractured, sometimes tapping will indicate a fracture.
+Generally spider cracks that are not related to a fracturing of a backing laminate are not structurally significant.

 What is required for gas installations on boats?